Code-Institute-Submissions/acme-events/README.md

   + Receive feedback from the site assuring me that a given event booking has been created in my "cart".
   + Update my cart by increasing or decreasing the quantity of tickets I wish to book for any given event.
   + Update my cart by deleting an event booking entirely.
-  + Receive realtime feedback from the site when I update my cart.
+  + Receive real-time feedback from the site when I update my cart.
   + Save time at checkout by reusing default information saved to my account.
   + View my past purchases in a dedicated "My Bookings" profile section.
   + Update my default information at checkout or within the "My Bookings" profile section of the site.